Sirage-t/react-chrome-extension-MV3/README.md

 ### Prod Build

-Build for production, minified, no comments, and no sourcemaps (reduces file size and is not actually needed when publishing for production).
+Build for production, minified, no comments, and no sourcemaps.

 ```javascript
 // npm